spack/spack/lib/spack/docs/packaging_guide.rst

     Description:
         GNU M4 is an implementation of the traditional Unix macro processor.

 Typically, phases have default implementations that fit most of the common cases:

 .. literalinclude:: ../../../lib/spack/spack/build_systems/autotools.py
     :pyobject: AutotoolsPackage.configure
     :linenos:

-making it just sufficient for a packager to override a few build-system specific helper methods or attributes to provide, for instance, configure arguments:
+making it just sufficient for a packager to override a few build system specific helper methods or attributes to provide, for instance, configure arguments:

 .. literalinclude::  ../../../var/spack/repos/builtin/packages/m4/package.py